yjbanov/dart-const-functions/README.md

 const Binding(String, 'hello, world!');
 ```

-Note that the final unwrapped version of the expression is compiant with the
+The final unwrapped version of the expression is compiant with the
+existing spec for `const` expressions.
+The remaining interpretation of the
-existing language spec.
+expression can be done using existing language rules.

 ## Optional const

 With optional `const` proposed
 [here](https://github.com/lrhn/dep-const/blob/master/proposal.md)
-the syntax could be improved further:
+the syntax could be improved even further:

 ```dart
 @Component(